 If a defective product causes a catastrophic personal injury or wrongful death, the victim or victim’s family can seek compensation through a product liability lawsuit.
 In a Texas product liability lawsuit, the three types of claims consumers harmed by defective products can pursue include design defect, manufacturing defect, and marketing defect also called a warnings defect.

-A product liability claim arises when a consumer is injured or killed by a defective product.
+A product liability claim arises when a consumer is catastrophically injured or killed by a defective product.
 Manufacturers, retailers, distributors, and other parties in the chain of distribution can all be held legally responsible for failing to ensure the safety of the products they design, manufacture and sell in these cases.
 When a product fails due to a flaw in its design, manufacturing, or inadequate warnings, the responsible parties may be liable for damages caused by the defect.

 In a product liability case, the consumer does not need to prove negligence.
 Instead, they must demonstrate that the product was defective and directly caused their injury.
 If you have been injured by a defective product, it's essential to consult with a product liability attorney who can help you understand your rights and guide you through the process of pursuing full and fair compensation for your injuries.